Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/unordered-map-class.md

 ### <a name="remarks"></a>Poznámky

-Popisuje typ elementu řízené sekvenci.
+Typ, který popisuje element řízené sekvence.

 ### <a name="example"></a>Příklad